Franchise Tax: Definition & Overview

 Franchise taxes don’t replace any state or federal income taxes, so it’s not classed as income tax.
 These are levies that are paid in addition to the standard income taxation.

 The filing of a franchise tax is no different from filing any other type of tax.
-They are normally paid on an annual basis at the same time that any of a business’ other taxes are due.
+They are normally paid on an annual basis at either a date set by the state or with their annual renewal of their business registration.

 Entities Subject to Franchise Tax